components-web-app/api-components-bundle/docs/custom-components/uploadable.md

     /** @Silverback\UploadableField(adapter="local") */
     public ?File $file;
 ```

-In order to save the information about files stored in the cache, there is also an array doctrine field defiend in the `UploadableTrait` and the field name can be configured in the annotation if you do not want to use the trait.

 You can configure your `File` object to use ImagineBundle filters.
 You will receive an additional `MediaObject` for every filter configured.
 The method `getImagineFilters` receives a `Request` object and can return different filters depending on the resource state.
 If the resource is not an image, this will be silently ignored.